-- 1. In accordance with NAC 445A.258, 445A.261, and 445A.263, any planned Project expansion, production increase, or modification that would result in a new or increased discharge, must be reported to the Division by submittal of an application for a new Permit.
+1. In accordance with NAC 445A.258, 445A.261, and 445A.263, any planned Project expansion, production increase, or modification that would result in a new or increased discharge, must be reported to the Division by submittal of an application for a new Permit.
 A change that is in conformance with the existing Permit, or that qualifies as a minor modification pursuant to NAC 445A.263, subsection 4, must be reported to the Division by submittal of a written notice of the changes.
 An application for a new Permit must comply with NAC 445A.228 through 445A.263, as applicable.
-The expansion, production increase, or modification shall not commence, nor shall a change to the Permit be effective, until a new Permit or written Division approval is obtained. - 2.
-Prior to the commencement of discharge at any location within the State outside of the Project area which is owned or operated by the Permittee but not identified and characterized in a previously submitted Permit application, the Permittee shall submit to the Division an application for a new Permit which identifies the locations of the proposed outfalls, and characterizes the potential for the discharge to release pollutants and degrade waters of the State.
+The expansion, production increase, or modification shall not commence, nor shall a change to the Permit be effective, until a new Permit or written Division approval is obtained.

+- 2. Prior to the commencement of discharge at any location within the State outside of the Project area which is owned or operated by the Permittee but not identified and characterized in a previously submitted Permit application, the Permittee shall submit to the Division an application for a new Permit which identifies the locations of the proposed outfalls, and characterizes the potential for the discharge to release pollutants and degrade waters of the State.
 The discharge shall not commence until the new Permit is issued and effective. - 3.
-The Permittee shall notify the Division in writing at least five days before commencing the discharge authorized by this Permit of the intent to begin active operation of the Project. - 4.
-The Permittee must obtain a written determination from the Administrator of any planned water management process component construction or material modification, or any proposed change to Permit requirements, as to whether it is considered a Permit modification, and if so, what type. - 5.
+The Permittee shall notify the Division in writing at least 5 days before commencing the discharge authorized by this Permit of the intent to begin active operation of the Project. - 4.
+The Permittee shall obtain a written determination from the Administrator of any planned modification of the Project as to whether it is considered a minor modification of the Permit or a change that requires a new Permit. - 5.
 If a toxic effluent standard or prohibition is established under NAC 445A for a toxic pollutant that is present in the discharge and such standard or prohibition is more stringent than any limitation for such pollutant in this Permit, this Permit shall be revised or modified in accordance with the toxic effluent standard or prohibition and the Permittee so notified.

-Prepared by: Allie Thibault
+Prepared by: Allie Thibault Date: 22 April 2025

-Date: 09 January 2025

-Revision 00: Permit Renewal 2025
+Revision 00: Permit Renewal and boiler plate updates